 I immediately said to my partner who was in the room with me, “I bet he lost all his limbs.”

 These entries about disabled people?
 They’re not “inspirational,” they’re ableist.
 “Sticking together through unbelievable odds” should not mean “Oh wow she stayed with him after he became a cripple.”
 Being an amputee, being disabled, that does not make us any less worthy of love.
 And constantly those who “stick by us” (whether lovers, friends, or family) are painted as saints for being willing to tolerate our disabilities, let alone accommodate them.
 Would anyone say it’s “inspirational” that your partner stayed with you after you got a really ugly haircut?
 No. Your physical state does not determine your worth as a person.
 Think about that for a minute, okay?

 “Against all odds” should not mean “after one became a cripple.”
 That’s not “all odds,” that’s like…one odd.
 And if one odd is enough to make you abandon your partner, you’re a shitty person.
 If you consider someone’s disability a reason to not love them, you are a terrible human being and I hate you.
 I don’t normally get that specific and personal on here, but holy fuck am I tired of people thinking it’s just so “strong” and “kind” and “charitable” for people to stick around after their loved one becomes disabled.
-That’s called “being a halfway-descent human being.”
+That’s called “being a halfway-decent human being.”
 People should try it a little more, maybe.

 Events aren’t magically more “inspiring” just because they happen to a disabled person.
 This shit doesn’t make disabled people feel better, it exists to make able-bodied people feel better about their lives, both because they think it’s sweet to bestow charity upon the disabled, and wow if that worthless cripple is happy, being half a person, then dagnabbit, they should be happy, too!